Scene Prior Filtering for Depth Super-Resolution

+In this section, all ablation studies are conducted based on SPFNet on the synthetic dataset with bicubic downsampling.

-\textbf{Surface Normal and Semantic priors.} Fig.~\ref{fig:Ablation_priors} shows the ablation study of surface normal and semantic priors.
-For the baseline, similar to the existing method~\cite{he2021towards,zhao2022discrete,wang2023sgnet}, only RGB is utilized as guidance.
+\textbf{Surface Normal and Semantic priors.} Fig.~\ref{fig:Ablation_priors} shows the ablation results on surface normal and semantic priors.
+For the baseline, similar to~\cite{he2021towards,zhao2022discrete,wang2024sgnet}, only RGB is utilized as guidance.
 From Fig.~\ref{fig:Ablation_priors}(a), we find that both surface normal and semantic priors contribute to a decrease in RMSE.
 When both are employed together, SPFNet achieves the best performance.
 For example, compared to the baseline, surface normal and semantic priors reduce the RMSE by $0.11cm$ and $0.15cm$ on the Lu dataset, respectively.
-Finally, our SPFNet outperforms the baseline by $0.25cm$ on the Lu dataset.
+Finally, SPFNet outperforms the baseline by $0.25cm$ on the Lu dataset.

-Fig.~\ref{fig:Ablation_priors}(b) and (c) illustrate the visual results of depth feature and error maps.
+Fig.~\ref{fig:Ablation_priors}(b) and (c) illustrate the visual results of intermediate depth features and error maps.
 We observe that both surface normal and semantic priors are capable of producing more distinctive edges and fewer errors than the baseline.
-Furthermore, when combining them, our SPFNet generates the much clearer structure and the much lesser errors.
+Furthermore, when combining them, our SPFNet generates a much clearer structure and the much lesser errors.
 These results suggest that, by leveraging scene priors, our SPFNet can effectively enhance depth edges and minimize errors.